SifexPro/sifexpro/README.md

 ## GitHub Presence

-I'm relatively new to GitHub, with limited commits.
+<sub>I'm relatively new to GitHub, with limited commits.
 While some of my projects are open source, others remain private.
-GitHub serves as both my portfolio and cloud repository for my projects.
+GitHub serves as both my portfolio and cloud repository for my projects.</sub>